simon-frankau/curved-spaces/README.md

 get the numerical behaviour to work better in this domain, rather than put much more effort into the explicit representation.

+### Implicit surfaces

+The next step was to support implicit surfaces, which would allow us to create surfaces that curve 180 degrees, etc. It turns out that this was easier to implement than expected, since it's uniform in all dimensions, rather than having to special-case the Z direction.

+TODO: Creating the grid.

 ### Next steps

 Proposed plan: